 Recently, UK Girl Group Girls Aloud singer Sarah Harding announced she would never consider cosmetic surgery again after having lip fillers injected earlier in the year.
 The 29-year-old has said that these injections were a ‘mistake’, noting, “I won’t have any more surgery.
 I experimented with my looks and it was a huge mistake.
 It’s embarrassing what I did to my face.”
 But while fillers, whether for the lips or other parts of the face can look unnatural.
 There are some simple rules to follow to ensure your cosmetic enhancements look as natural as possible.

 There is a whole range of dermal fillers now on the market.
 These simple injectables are able to plump sagging skin, create a full sexy pout, or even reshape and enhance facial contours.
-But just what is achievable with these products, what fillers are correct for which area, and how do you go about finding a physician or surgeon qualified to administer them?
+But just what is achievable with these products, what fillers are correct for which area, and how do you go about finding a physician qualified to administer them?

 One of the most popular but difficult to master disciplines for injecting fillers is the lip region.
 Unfortunately, there are a lot of physicians and nurses who are either unqualified or underqualified to inject fillers in the lips, leading to the rise in cases of the infamous ‘trout pout.’
 A skilled physician will be able to judge the correct amount of filler to inject into the lips, taking into consideration the swelling which usually occurs from the procedure.
 Luckily, because these fillers are made from a naturally made substance, they can usually be easily dissolved.
 But, again, without a physician skilled enough to administer this properly, complications can arise.